Neoclassical transport in strong gradient regions of large aspect ratio tokamaks

 The profile of $\bar{u} $ follows directly from assumption \eqref{n Banana} and consequently $\bar{V}$ is given by \eqref{V-u} for the first case or \eqref{neo V} for the second case.
 The quantities $\bar{T}$, $\bar{n}$, $\bar{V}$, and $\bar{u}$ based on realistic profiles or assumptions are presented in figure \ref{fig: Profiles}.
 The input profiles are further discussed in Appendix \ref{sec: pedestal profiles}.

 The graphs in figure \ref{fig: Profiles} and figure \ref{fig: Fluxes} show the transition between core and pedestal nicely in the sense that at $\bar{\psi} =0$, which corresponds to $\rho_\text{pol}=0.8$ in \cite{viezzer17}, the profiles of density and temperature are still relatively flat.
-We see the expected growth of $\bar{u} $ in the strong gradient region which relaxes when the gradient of $\bar{n} $ reduces again.
+We see the expected growth of $\bar{u} $ in the strong gradient region starting at $\bar{\psi}=0.8$ (first dashed line in figure \ref{fig: Fluxes}) which relaxes when the pressure gradient reduces again beyond the dashed line at $\bar{\psi}=0.965$.
 For $\bar{V} $, we see the difference between "high flow" and standard "low flow" neoclassical theory.
 The solution for $\bar{V}$ from \eqref{V-u} exceeds the standard "low flow" neoclassical result in the pedestal by about a factor of two but becomes as small as the standard "low flow" neoclassical result at the boundary to the core.

 Equation \eqref{z Banana} gives $\bar{z} $, with which $\bar{\Gamma}$ can be calculated from \eqref{V Banana}.
 Then, the energy flux can be calculated using \eqref{q Banana}.
 Lastly, the parallel momentum input that is necessary to sustain the particle flux follows from \eqref{u Banana}.
 The four graphs for $\bar{\Gamma}$, $\bar{Q}$, $\bar{\gamma}$, and $\bar{\phi}_c$ are presented in figure \ref{fig: Fluxes}.